lp161993/SQL-Portfolio/8 Week Data Challenge /README.md

 |3|
 |4|

-3. How many total transactions were there for each year in the dataset?
+**3. How many total transactions were there for each year in the dataset?**

 ``` sql
 SELECT calendar_year, sum(transactions) as Total_Transactions